 What is Safer Internet Day?

 Safer Internet Day is celebrated globally in February each year to promote the safe and positive use of digital technology for children and young people and inspire a national conversation.

 Coordinated in the UK by the UK Safer Internet Centre the celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.

 Globally, Safer Internet Day is celebrated in over a hundred countries, coordinated by the joint Insafe/INHOPE network, with the support of the European Commission, and national Safer Internet Centres across Europe.

 The day offers the opportunity to highlight positive uses of technology and to explore the role we all play in helping to create a better and safer online community.
 It calls upon young people, parents, carers, teachers, social workers, law enforcement, companies, policymakers, and wider, to join together in helping to create a better internet.

-Meopham Community Academy will be getting involved on the 6th February and our work with the children will be centred around the theme of online safety.
-More details will be announced shortly as well as photos and information from the day posted on this page.
-In the meantime, check out what we did last year for SID 2017 below...
+Meopham Community Academy will be getting involved on the 5th February and our work with the children will be centred around the theme 'Together for a better internet'.

 Mr Filewod, Computing Subject Leader